Benefits of Therapeutic Music & Spiritual Support in Healthcare

 For example, both kinds of therapy elevate mood in patients with mental illness.
 Depressed adult patients who listen to personalized music repeatedly for more than 3 weeks show a reduction in depressive symptoms, and this may be a cumulative effect because an even greater reduction in symptoms occurs after every week of treatment.
 Spirituality and religiousness are found to have similar effects on depressive symptoms.
 Individuals who are more spiritual and religious are more satisfied with their lives and have fewer suicidal thoughts, less depression and less tendency to abuse drugs or alcohol.

 Many studies have also linked therapeutic music and spiritual treatments to improvements in mental health in patients specifically suffering from long-term illnesses.
 Individuals with chronic diseases such as cancer, heart disease and dementia not only experience physical distress but also emotional pain, including depression and anxiety, from coping with their illness and mortality.
-Individualized therapeutic music interventions and spirituality can alleviate symptoms of depression and anxiety in these patients.
-It also lowers heart rate, respiratory rate and blood pressure, which is associated with a lower stress response in these patients.

 However, it is extremely important that the music programs consist of a series of songs that the individual knows and responds well to due to positive memories.
 Songs must also be played in a specific order to accomplish the desired therapeutic outcome.